Have questions about Victoza®?

 Our weekly planner spells out what you should know and do along the way.
 It's designed to help make it easy for you to get started and stay on track with Victoza®.

-Victoza® may be taken alone, with oral diabetes medicines (pills), or with long-acting insulin.
-Your health care professional will tell you if you should continue taking the medicines you're taking now.
+Victoza® may be taken alone, with oral diabetes medications (pills), or with long-acting insulin.
+Your health care professional will tell you if you should continue taking the medications you're taking now.

 When using Victoza® and insulin, take them as separate injections.
 Never mix insulin and Victoza® together in the same syringe.
 It is acceptable to inject Victoza® and insulin in the same body region, but the injections should not be adjacent to each other.

-Your risk for getting hypoglycemia, or low blood sugar, is higher if you take Victoza® with another medicine that can cause low blood sugar, such as a sulfonylurea or insulin.
-The dose of your sulfonylurea medicine or insulin may need to be lowered while taking Victoza®.
+Your risk for getting hypoglycemia, or low blood sugar, is higher if you take Victoza® with another medication that can cause low blood sugar, such as a sulfonylurea or insulin.
+The dose of your sulfonylurea medication or insulin may need to be lowered while taking Victoza®.

 How do I take Victoza®?